AnhellO/docker-workshop/sesiones/sesion-3/TAREA.md

 ## Ejercicio 1

-- Completar ejercicio 1 del capítulo 5 del libro `The Docker Book` (`Using Docker to test a static website.`)
+- Completar ejercicio 1 del capítulo 5 del libro `The Docker Book`: `Using Docker to test a static website.`

 ## Ejercicio 2